 Hotel options are incredibly vast and varied.
 You are sure to find something to suit your budget and plans so In our Opinion it is not worth the gamble.
 Especially as New York Airbnb prices are not actually that much cheaper than hotels.
 As with all these things the legal situation can change so if Airbnb becomes more accepted in New York our advice may change.

-*Legislation was passed outlawing anyone renting out accommodation for less than 30 days in building with multiple homes ( Apartment blocks )
+*Legislation was passed outlawing anyone renting out accommodation for less than 30 days in buildings with multiple homes ( Apartment blocks )

 New York City is served by three Major Airports.
 Making up one of the busiest airport systems in the world.
 Almost everyone arriving in New York by air will pass through one of these 3 airports.
 Which one is fairly irrelevant since links are good from all airports to the city.
 As you would expect, as most of New York’s 55million + yearly visitors arrive via the Air.